frontarm/navi/docs/getting-started/TheConverter.md

 # The Converter

-A Converter is a tool which Junctions provides to convert between `Location` and `RouteSet` objects.
+The Converter is the tool which Junctions provides to convert between `Location` and `RouteSet` objects.
 Usage is simple:

 ```js
 // Turn a Location into a RouteSet